-The Compensation Committee of the Board of Directors (referred to as the "Compensation Committee" or the "Committee") has reviewed the Compensation Discussion and Analysis ("CD&A") section included in this Proxy Statement.
+The Compensation Committee of the Board of Directors (referred to as the "Compensation Committee") has reviewed the Compensation Discussion and Analysis ("CD&A") section included in this Proxy Statement.
 The Compensation Committee has also reviewed and discussed the CD&A with the members of management who are involved in the compensation process.